ValentinLukacs/Cardano-Compendio/projects/business/scan-trust.md

 ### Collaboration
 The Cardano Foundation has exepted to implement a proof-of-concept integration implement a proof of concept integration with ScanTrust to co-develop the Cardano Connector, a blockchain-enabled product provenance and authenticity tool.
-ScanTrust is a Lausanne-based smart packaging services company with solutions for product counterfeiting, track and trace and consume engagement.
+ScanTrust is a Lausanne-based smart packaging services company with solutions for product counterfeiting, track and trace and consumer engagement.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6g57R9SQPkY